 - Details of your emergency contacts - by providing this information, you confirm you have their consent for us to hold their information and use it in case of emergency

 - Your nationality

-- Your ethnic origin and related information you give us
+- Your ethnic origin

 - Your academic background and qualifications